aahmedessam30/prompt-limiter/README.md

   prompt_collector.py          # Main utility - ALWAYS RUN THIS FIRST
   .github/
       rules/
-          rules.mdc            # Workflow rules
+          rules.md            # Workflow rules
-      prompt/
+      prompts/
-          prompt.md            # AI agent instructions
+          cli-agent.prompt.md            # AI agent instructions
 ```

 ## How It Works

-- `rules.mdc`: Contains the logic and constraints for how the prompts should be interpreted. **AI agents with tool support must load this file in every request.**
+- `rules.md`: Contains the logic and constraints for how the prompts should be interpreted. **AI agents with tool support must load this file in every request.**
-- `prompt.md`: Used by GitHub Copilot to automatically trigger `prompt_collector.py` in every iteration, ensuring consistent workflow.
+- `cli-agent.prompt.md`: Used by GitHub Copilot to automatically trigger `prompt_collector.py` in every iteration, ensuring consistent workflow.
 - `prompt_collector.py`: **This script must be run before every task** to collect and structure prompts as per the defined rules

 ## Available Interfaces